-- Otto Braun and Oscar Liebreich refine lanolin from wool grease (Berlin).
+- Otto Braun and Oscar Liebreich refines lanolin from wool grease (Berlin).

 - Pond’s Extract develops a toilet cream, lip salve, toilet soap and other witch hazel products.

-- Honey Soap, later called Sunlight, launched by William and James Lever.
+- Honey Soap, later called Sunlight soap, launched by William and James Lever.

-- Petrole Hahn launched by Mr Hahn, a chemist.
+- Petrole Hahn launched by the chemist Mr Hahn.

-- Recamier Cream and Recamier Cream Balm released by Recamier Manufacturing Company.
+- Recamier Cream and Recamier Cream Balm released by the Recamier Manufacturing Company.

-- Daggett & Ramsdell market their Perfect Cold Cream, a mineral oil cream.
+- Daggett & Ramsdell market their Perfect Cold Cream, a petroleum-based cold cream.